keeper-of-memes/netv/README.md

 **Where can I get TV guide data?**

-The default choice is [iptv-org/epg](https://github.com/iptv-org/epg), but this didn't work reliably for me.
-I've had consistent success with `tools/zap2xml.py` for over a year -- it scrapes guide data from zap2it/gracenote.
+The free choice is [iptv-org/epg](https://github.com/iptv-org/epg), but this has never worked reliably for me.

 For a more robust solution, consider [Schedules Direct](https://schedulesdirect.org/) -- your membership helps fund Open Source projects.

+Alternatively you can use `tools/zap2xml.py`.
+I've used this for over a year and found it to be very reliable -- it scrapes guide data from zap2it/gracenote.

 **How do I set up HDHomeRun?**